Emurasoft/emurasoft.github.io/en/plugin/structure/convert_csv_info.md

 _iDestMode_

 Specifies the index of the CSV format you want to convert the current document to.
 0 means fixed-width columns format (non-CSV).
-1 means the first defined format in the CSV tab of the Customize dialog box (Comma separated by default).
+1 means the first defined format in the **CSV Formats** page of the **Customize** dialog box (Comma separated by default).

 _nFlags_